Edwin Muir: Work

 His psychological distress led him to undergo Jungian analysis in London.
 A vision in which he witnessed the creation strengthened the Edenic myth in his mind, leading him to see his life and career as the working-out of an archetypal fable.
 In his Autobiography he wrote, "the life of every man is an endlessly repeated performance of the life of man...".
 He also expressed his feeling that our deeds on Earth constitute "a myth which we act almost without knowing it".
 Alienation, paradox, the existential dyads of good and evil, life and death, love and hate, and images of journeys and labyrinths are key elements in his work.

 His Scott and Scotland advanced the claim that Scotland can create a national literature only by writing in English, an opinion that placed him in direct opposition to the Lallans movement of Hugh MacDiarmid.
 He had little sympathy for Scottish nationalism.

-His wife, Willa Muir, translated the works of many German authors, including Franz Kafka.
-These were issued under their joint names, but his wife notes that he "only helped".

-In 1958, Edwin and Willa were granted the first Johann-Heinrich-Voss Translation Award.
-Many of their translations of German novels are still in print.

 In 1965 a volume of his selected poetry was edited and introduced by T. S. Eliot.